mwinche/fluent-2016/offline.md

 Better but not supported everywhere yet.

 Run a "server" on the client.
-Outgoing requests for the the worker first.
+Outgoing requests for resources hite the worker first.
 Respond... or not.

 See slides, I got behind here.
 He has code examples.